RuiningZHAO/wcpy/README.md

 # wavelength-calibrator
-A UI to facilitate wavelength calibration.
+A UI for wavelength calibration.